-e) An alternative planting plan or mitigation measure in lieu of meeting this section shall be allowed if approved by other state and federal agencies.
+e) An alternative planting plan or mitigation measure in lieu of meeting this section shall be allowed pursuant to Section 83.400.3.fif approved by other state and federal agencies.
 In addition, the City shall accept existing native trees, shrubs and groundcover as meeting the requirements of this section, including vegetation previously installed as part of a prior development activity, provided that the existing vegetation provides a landscape strip at least as effective in protecting shoreline ecological functions as the required vegetation.